Prepare to deploy Azure Communications Gateway

 You must fully understand the onboarding process for your chosen communications service and any dependencies introduced by the onboarding process.

 Allow sufficient elapsed time for the deployment and onboarding process.
 For example, you might need wait up to two weeks for a new Azure Communications Gateway resource to be provisioned before you can connect it to your network.

-You must own globally routable numbers that you can use for testing, as follows.
+You must own globally routable numbers for two types of testing:

-We recommend that you use an existing Azure Active Directory tenant for Azure Communications Gateway, because using an existing tenant uses your existing identities for fully integrated authentication.
-However, if you need to manage identities for Operator Connect separately from the rest of your organization, create a new dedicated tenant first.
+We recommend that you use an existing Microsoft Entra tenant for Azure Communications Gateway, because using an existing tenant uses your existing identities for fully integrated authentication.
+If you need to manage identities separately from the rest of your organization, create a new dedicated tenant first.

 Access to Azure Communications Gateway is restricted.
 When you've completed the previous steps in this article, contact your onboarding team and ask them to enable your subscription.
 If you don't already have an onboarding team, contact email@example.com with your Azure subscription ID and contact details.

 Wait for confirmation that Azure Communications Gateway is enabled before moving on to the next step.

 Create a network design